Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 Applications using the `AzurePowerShellCredential`, whether directly or via the `DefaultAzureCredential`, can use the account connected to Azure PowerShell to authenticate calls in the application when running locally.

 To authenticate with [Azure PowerShell][azure_powershell] users can run the `Connect-AzAccount` cmdlet.
-By default, ike the Azure CLI, `Connect-AzAccount` will launch the default web browser to authenticate a user account.
+By default, like the Azure CLI, `Connect-AzAccount` will launch the default web browser to authenticate a user account.

 ![Azure PowerShell Account Sign In][azurepowershelllogin_image]